aliemre2023/blast-game/README.md

 3) Learned how to create and arrange scenes in Unity.

 ## Cons of Project
-1) No animations were implemented due to limited time, making the project very simple currently.
+1) A few animations were implemented due to limited time, making the project very simple currently.
 2) Limited OOP principles were used due to my lack of knowledge about Unity and C#.